nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_procedures.md

 - entry - a reference to the Procedure Resource entry

 ## Procedure ##
 This Resource is used to record detailed information about a procedure.
-The following is a example of the elements that can be used:
+The following is an example of the elements that can be used:

 - identifier - uniquely identifies this procedure (UUIDs)
 - status - completed, aborted etc